Guinea pig or hamster? They look similar, but they’re very different pets.

 10 Key Differences Between a Guinea Pig and a Hamster

-This may help you decide whether to adopt a hamster or guinea pig.
+Here are the 10 key distinguishing attributes that’ll help you decide whether to adopt a hamster or guinea pig.

 1. What Is The General Difference of a Hamster vs Guinea Pig?